-- We can accommodate one to millions of parts for e-coating on our (2) black cathodic epoxy electrocoat lines (PPG Powercron)
+- We have (2) black cathodic epoxy electrocoat lines (PPG Powercron 6000CX series).

 What is electrocoating and why is it used?

 Electrocoat (e-coat) is a wet paint finishing system that uses electrical current for paint deposition.
 E-coat is an immersion (dipping) process very similar to plating except we are depositing organic finishes, not metal.
 Working on the principle that opposites attract, an e-coat system applies an electrical charge to a metal part immersed in a bath of oppositely charged paint particles.
 Paint particles are composed of a thermoset resin bound with pigment suspended in water & other solvents.
 Electrocoating systems use electrically charged particles to coat a conductive part.
 As these particles are drawn to the metal part, they form an even, continuous, low-profile film over the surface until the desired film thickness is reached.
 Regulated by the amount of voltage applied, the deposition is self-limiting and slows down as the applied coating electrically insulates the part.
 The e-coat paint covers and protects the entire part or product so that even corners, edges and recessed areas are completely protected.
 Because e-coat is an immersion process, coaters are always concerned with trapping air in sealed corners or cupping solution in non-draining bases.

 E-coat solids deposit initially in the areas closest to the counter electrode and, as these areas become insulated to current, solids are deposited in more recessed bare metal areas to provide complete coverage.
 This phenomenon is known as throwing power and is a critical aspect of the electrocoat process

 Depending on the polarity of the charge, e-coating can be either anodic or cathodic: